Best daily deals

 Honorable mentions

-That’s it for our list of the best Samsung Galaxy Watch 5 alternatives, but there are plenty of other devices out there.
+That’s it for our list of the best Samsung Galaxy Watch 5 alternatives, but plenty of other devices are out there.
 We also want to mention the smartwatches below:

-• Mobvoi Ticwatch Pro 3 Ultra (Amazon): If you’re looking for another Wear OS watch with a big battery, the Ticwatch Pro 3 Ultra is a good alternative.
-It has yet to receive its Wear OS 3 update, but its potential 45-day battery life could pique your interest.
+• Mobvoi Ticwatch Pro 5 ($349 at Amazon): If you’re looking for another Wear OS watch with a big battery, the Ticwatch Pro 5 is a good alternative.
+It packs Wear OS 3, a nifty dual-display design, and the pacey Snapdragion W5 Plus Gen 1 chipset.

-• Withings Scanwatch (Amazon): If you don’t mind sacrificing a large OLED screen and plenty of smart features, the Scanwatch provides its users with medical-grade ECG, AFib monitoring, and a blood oxygen sensor.
+• Withings ScanWatch ($299 at Amazon): If you don’t mind sacrificing a large OLED screen and plenty of smart features, the ScanWatch provides its users with medical-grade ECG, AFib monitoring, and a blood oxygen sensor.

-• Fossil Gen 6 (Amazon): Now with Wear OS 3, the Fossil Gen 6 might lack the health tracking features of the Galaxy Watch 5, but it’s a great-looking device.
+• Fossil Gen 6 ($188 at Amazon): Now with Wear OS 3, the Fossil Gen 6 might lack the health tracking features of the Galaxy Watch 5, but it’s a great-looking device.

-• Fitbit Versa 3 (Amazon): Not everyone needs advanced health tracking features.
-The Versa 3 is effectively a cheaper Fitbit Sense with no ECG, EDA, and skin temperature sensors.
+• Fitbit Versa 3 ($158 at Amazon): Not everyone needs advanced health tracking features.
+The Versa 3 is a cheaper Fitbit Sense with no ECG, EDA, or skin temperature sensors.
 This makes it a great value alternative.

-• Samsung Galaxy Watch Active 2 (Amazon): If the watches on our primary list are too expensive, consider the older Galaxy Watch Active 2.
+• Samsung Galaxy Watch Active 2 ($284 at Amazon): If the watches on our primary list are too expensive, consider the older Galaxy Watch Active 2.
 You won’t get the advantages of Wear OS, but you will benefit from its great battery life and beautiful screen.

-• Xiaomi Smart Band 7 Pro (Amazon): Xiaomi’s new fitness band blurs the line between tracker and smartwatch.
+• Xiaomi Smart Band 7 Pro ($89 at Amazon): Xiaomi’s new fitness band blurs the line between tracker and smartwatch.
 Its large display improved health tracking features, and built-in GPS should entice active users on a tight budget.

 Top Samsung Galaxy Watch 5 questions and answers